 Figure 3.3 – The subVI holds the parameters to send to the Charger VI.
 The shifter is accessed to retrieve the parameters, seen in orange, which are sent with a corresponding string message, seen in pink, to the Charger VI.
 The bottom six orange values are constants for the tests and cannot be changed using the configuration file.

+Each time a slave VI is opened the master VI determines what specific task it needs to complete based on the current position of the test, an example of which is seen in figure 3.2.
+The parameters for that task are then pulled from the shifter and sent to the Slave VI, as seen in figure 3.3.
+This data is stored in the shifter of the slave VI for the VI to access when needed

-During the running of the slave VI, data is constantly being sent back to the master VI partly to be displayed on the front panel, as seen in figure 3.4, as well to provide the master with data needed for the rest of the test.
+During the running of the slave VI, data is constantly being sent back to the master VI partly to be displayed on the front panel, as seen in figure 3.4, and also to provide the master with data needed for the rest of the test.